egidiocs/firebase_image/README.md

-as of 2021 feb 8, I updated dependecies for firebase storage 7.0.0 original readme follows:
+As of 2021 feb 8, I updated dependecies for firebase storage 7.0.0!

+The original readme follows:

 # 🔥 Firebase Image Provider